What is the Rhode Island Teaching Policy Fellowship?

-Teach Plus trains teachers in: understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
-Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy level.
+Teach Plus trains teachers in: understanding education policy as a lever for student success, writing op-eds, engaging decision makers, speaking to the media, providing public testimony, and more.
+Teach Plus works to create and connect teachers to opportunities to lead in real ways at the local, state and national policy level.

 How does it work?

 Teach Plus recruits and selects Rhode Island Teaching Policy Fellows from across the state to participate in the cohort experience.
 You will become part of a larger movement of teacher leadership focused on creating excellent and equitable education experiences through student-centered learning environments.
 Teaching Policy Fellows will have the opportunity to work with the Commissioner and other state education leaders as Rhode Island continues to rethink, re-imagine and improve education for all Rhode Island students.
 Specifically, our fellowship will focus on continuing to advocate for creating student centered, personalized learning environments to improve student outcomes, while focusing on working with decision makers around diversifying the educator workforce, developing culturally competent curriculum, engaging educators in school improvement & redesign to advance the conversation.

 - Met and engaged with local, state and national education and political leaders to advocate for proactive, solutions-oriented change in their schools

 - Published Op-Eds in the Commonwealth Magazine, Education Post, the Hechinger Report, HuffingtonPost, Christian Science Monitor, the Boston Globe and several other media outlets.

 - Spoken at local, state and national legislative hearings and education conferences to assure that practitioners’ voices are heard in the policy-making process.

 - I am a current middle or high school teacher of record in Rhode Island with at least two full years of teaching experience.